The Guillotine of Absolution

 It was unfaltering to envision how the absence of an element could often encompass the flaw and envelope the difference to constitute the entirety.
 Something similar had happened to our family after Asif had been prosecuted for committing a war crime, which wasn’t an uncommon ordeal in the obsolescence that stood hanging over the disputed city of Palestine.
 Of how neither the prosecuted nor the prosecutors were liberated from the blood drying up on their hands and crime was the hanging rope of the patriarch over the populace.
 Such was the rope that hung over the head of the hand that would once pat my back for taking a step unhindered towards an anonymous advancement.

 I reminiscence back to the warming day under the shaded willow tree, where Asif and I would often assert which sport we were more adept at and which line on our hand ensured greater success for either of us.
 It was on that day of no holy date where I sat shielded like an encapsulated seed inside the pod, waiting for the skies to darken until no light could ever be the epitome of optimism again.
 It was all in a momentary glance at the rusting iron gate where I saw life in its liberated shackles.
-The pivot of opposition, held as the centrepiece of an aborted victory, or more like the dwindling life that managed to escape the tightening loophole around its inconsequential mutiny.
+The pivot of opposition, held as the centerpiece of an aborted victory, or more like the dwindling life that managed to escape the tightening loophole around its inconsequential mutiny.

 It was evident, the sallow, dewy skin that lay lifeless on Asif’s scrawny body along with his unkept beard and heavy-lidded eyes.
 His grimacing expression rested peacefully upon the raided verdancy as he exited the military vehicle and was coerced inside the house by a group of militants clutching tightly the barrels hung over their shoulders inside a house even stripped of food.
-It was all a silent hush as it had always been, for no one liked to contemplate about a normal renegade opposing the treacherous militants who would harass children, rape women of raided households and torture the vindicative men.
+It was all a silent hush as it had always been, for no one liked to contemplate about a normal renegade opposing the treacherous militants who would harass children, rape women of raided households and torture the vindictive men.
 Of how the war crime was to be prosecuted only for the layman and not for the one who ruled by the law of weaponry and inhumanity.

 The days that followed were a blur in the cataract, as I saw the locus dampening and disheveling beneath the storm, as I would hear Asif wailing throughout the course of the night like a dog being ripped off of its intestines.
 The evenings as he would rush to the bathroom to throw up on the only food left for the entire month as our stomachs would clench with the famine enveloping our household, but what could be worse than hunger?
 Probably the snarling look that I would get every time I advanced towards him, to converse, probably console or contribute in the absolution, but a shove from the eyes was enough for my retreat.
 I still wonder, what virtue Asif would have prayed to as he stabbed the militant in his bare chest, splattering blood all over the freshly cleaned carpet for all I could envision were the sobs of my baby sister over the gunfire.